elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

     [root@rhel1 ~]#

-Not let&#8217;s make sure it enabled and running:
+Not let's make sure it enabled and running:

     [root@rhel1 ~]# service atd status
     atd is stopped